tomaszpach/Rick-and-Morty-API/README.md

 ### Other Solutions

-You don’t necessarily need a static server in order to run a Create React CharactersCards project in production.
+You don’t necessarily need a static server in order to run a Create React CharacterCard project in production.
 It works just as fine integrated into an existing dynamic one.

 Here’s a programmatic example using [Node](https://nodejs.org/) and [Express](http://expressjs.com/):